zynga/jasy/readme.md

 ## Generate API documentation

 As Jasy is thought for being used as a API in basically Python scripts you can also generate the full API documentation using the command `util/doc.sh`.
 The documentation is based on the [Sphinx](http://sphinx.pocoo.org/) documentation generator.

+Please be aware that this API documentation is work in progress!

 ## Roadmap